WINDOW TINTING BRISBANE

 WE STOCK A RANGE OF HIGH-QUALITY WINDOW FILMS

-We will supply and install the best quality Hanita Pacific window films.
+We will supply and install the best quality Avery Dennison window films.
 This will give you a range from natural/light films while still cutting out 99% UV rays, through to films that are dark to cut that annoying glare.
-Hanita’s dual reflective films reject up to 78% of solar energy, what better way to fight back against the harsh western sun!
+Avery Dennison dual reflective films reject up to 78% of solar energy, what better way to fight back against the harsh Queensland sun!

-The Suntek film range we offer, provides quality car film, frost and silver film that is great for most commercial jobs.
-Our car film range also includes UltraGard and Rayno.
+The Suntek film range we offer, provides 4mil safety, for jobs like home day care, frost for total privacy, and silver film for maximum heat reduction and ILRDS Infinity series.
+A revolutionary, non-corrosive sputtered film that is great for most commercial jobs.
+Our car film range also includes UltraGard, Avery and Rayno.
 This gives your car a great look with a durable film because of its outstanding performance features.

-Our decorative 3M Fasara range can provide you options for a decorative frost alternative, giving an “edgy” look to your decor.
+Our decorative range can provide you options for a decorative frost alternative, giving an “edgy” look to your decor.

 WINDOW TINTING HOW IT WORKS